seananderson/heavy-tails/README.md

 source("analysis/make.R")
 ```

-However, many of the analyses will take a very long time to run (multiple days), and you might run into minor issues with changes to R packages overtime.
+However, many of the analyses will take a very long time to run (multiple days), and you might run into minor issues with changes to R packages over time.
 Therefore, it is probably more useful to open the file `analysis/make.R` and work through the analysis files as they are called.
 Alternatively, the `.R` files are named in the order they should be run.
 Files starting with the same number can be run in any order.
-Output from a number of the models is cached in `.rds` files that will be available with a freshly cloned repository.
+Output from a number of the Stan models is cached in `.rds` files that will be available with a freshly cloned repository.
+Delete these files to force the models to be fit again.

 ## Data